LukasPetrak/Nonogram/nono/README.md

 # General Information

-It is simple Nonogram game which was written in Python.
+It is simple Nonogram game solver which was written in Python.

 ## Ukázka hry